Unique Decoding of Reed-Solomon and Related Codes for Semi-Adversarial Errors: Improved Analysis of Bleichenbacher–Kiayias–Yung Algorithm for Interleaved RS Codes

 To start, we present Algorithm~\ref{algo:BKY+ALEC}, which provides a near-linear-time implementation of the IRS decoding algorithm of Bleichenbacher--Kiayias--Yung~\cite{bleichenbacher2003decoding} by employing the interpolation algorithm of Alekhnovich~\cite{alekhnovich2005linear}.

 \begin{remark} Of note, Eldridge et al. \cite{EBGHJ24} proposed similar lattice-based algorithms for IRS codes under different error models while investigating certain real-world security applications.
 However, we derive our algorithm by directly integrating the work of Alekhnovich~\cite{alekhnovich2005linear} into the algorithm of Bleichenbacher--Kiayias--Yung \cite{bleichenbacher2003decoding}, whereas Eldridge et al. were inspired by the work of Cohn and Heninger~\cite{cohn2013approximate}.
-Moreover, as an application-focused paper, \cite{EBGHJ24} did not provide a theoretical analysis on the success probability of their algorithms, and all their algorithmic results are heuristic and experimental. \end{remark}
+Moreover, as an application-focused paper, \cite{EBGHJ24} did not provide a theoretical analysis on the success probability of their algorithms, and all their algorithmic results are heuristic and experimental.
+After the initial posting of our work, we also learned that the use of Alekhnovich~\cite{alekhnovich2005linear} and similar techniques for fast polynomial interpolation have appeared in related works~\cite{zappatore2020simultaneous,guerrini2021polynomial}. \end{remark}

 \paragraph{Running time analysis of Algorithm \ref{algo:BKY+ALEC}.} We can use divide-and-conquer trick plus fast polynomial multiplication to compute $Q_0(X)$ in time $O(\mathsf{M}(n)\log{n})$.
 Then, for each $h\in[s]$ we need to compute the Lagrange interpolation polynomial $Q_h(X)$.
 Each of them can be computed in time $O(\mathsf{M}(n)\log{n})$ by \cref{thm:fast-lagrange}.
 Then, from \cref{thm:alek} we can compute $E,C_1,\dots,C_s$ in time $O(s^{O(1)}\mathsf{M}(n)\log{n})$.
 For each of $h\in[s]$, $B_h(X)$ and $f_h(X)$ can be computed in time $O(\mathsf{M}(n))$.
 Finally, we need to use fast multipoint evaluation as \cref{thm:evaluation} running in $O(s\mathsf{M}(n)\log{n})$ time to get the codeword, and compare it to the received word to see whether they are close to each other.
 The total running time can be bounded by $O(s^{O(1)}\mathsf{M}(n)\log{n})\leq O(s^{O(1)}n\log^2{n}\log{\log{n}})$.